Lex Luger: Feud with the New World Order (1996–1999)

-The Total Package and Totally Buffed (1999–2001)
+The Total Package and Totally Buff (1999–2001)

 In August 1999, Luger returned to Nitro during a Sting/Hogan angle for the World Heavyweight Championship.
 He eventually helped Sting win the World Title at Fall Brawl in September 1999.
 After Fall Brawl, Luger claimed that Lex Luger was now "dead" and he was going by the name "The Total Package".
-He debuted this gimmick on the September 27, 1999, episode of Nitro with a Terminator-style entrance symbolizing his "rebirth" and by bringing back Miss Elizabeth as his manager.
-On the November 1, 1999 Nitro, a fallout between Sting and Luger began when Luger expressed a desire for them to win the WCW tag team titles, against Sting's desire to continue pursuing the WCW World title, only for Luger- who was also pursuing the WCW World Heavyweight Championship in same tournament Sting was in- to fake a knee injury and refuse to help Sting after Sting was attacked following a match the two had for the WCW Tag Team titles against Billy Kidman and Konnan.
+He debuted this gimmick on the September 27, 1999 episode of Nitro with a Terminator-style entrance symbolizing his "rebirth" and by bringing back Miss Elizabeth as his manager.
+On the November 1, 1999, Nitro, a fallout between Sting and Luger began when Luger expressed a desire for them to win the WCW tag team titles, against Sting's desire to continue pursuing the WCW World title, only for Luger- who was also pursuing the WCW World Heavyweight Championship in same tournament Sting was in- to fake a knee injury and refuse to help Sting after Sting was attacked following a match the two had for the WCW Tag Team titles against Billy Kidman and Konnan.
 Luger would then attack Sting the following week in a match he had with Goldberg, which led to Sting attacking Luger in Luger's match with Sid Vicious.
 Sting would then defeat Luger in a quarterfinal match on the November 15, 1999 episode of Nitro.
 At the November WCW Mayhem event, the fallout with Sting was completed when Luger attacked Sting during his match with Bret Hart.
 The two would then feud.
 In addition, Luger also began treating Elizabeth badly, which prompted Sting to intervene.
 However, at Starrcade in December 1999, Sting and The Total Package had a match which saw Elizabeth turn on Sting and make clear her allegiance to the Total Package.

 Luger continued his Total Package angle with Elizabeth through January 2000.
 He began a storyline where he would break the arms of his opponents by placing the arm inside a closed steel chair and stomping on it.
 In February 2000, he formed an alliance with Ric Flair to take out Hulk Hogan.
 They later formed a tag team under the name Team Package.
 The team feuded with Sting and Hogan until April 2000 when Vince Russo formed the New Blood causing Luger to join the Millionaires Club.
 He faced Booker T on the November 20, 2000, episode of Nitro for the WCW World Heavyweight Championship and Goldberg at Mayhem and again at Starrcade 2000 with Goldberg's career on the line.
 He also formed a tag team with Buff Bagwell named "Totally Buff".
 They defeated Goldberg and DeWayne Bruce in a tag team match at Sin in January 2001.
 Luger stayed with the team until the WWF purchased WCW in March 2001.
 After WCW closed down, Bagwell went to the WWF although the company was not interested in Luger.
 He took a hiatus from wrestling.